Clint Stoerner: Dallas Cowboys

-After not being selected in the 2000 NFL draft, he received a tryout invitation for rookie-minicamp, where he performed well enough to be signed by the Cowboys as an undrafted free agent.
+After not being selected in the 2000 NFL draft, Stoerner received a tryout invitation for rookie-minicamp, where he performed well enough to be signed by the Cowboys as an undrafted free agent on May 8.
 He was waived on August 27 and later signed to the practice squad on October 12.
 He was released from the team and promoted to the roster two additional times during the season.

-In 2001, he was allocated to the Scottish Claymores of NFL Europe, where he was named the starting quarterback.
+In 2001, Stoerner was allocated to the Scottish Claymores of NFL Europe, where he was named the starting quarterback.
 In that season, the Cowboys would use a combination of Quincy Carter, Anthony Wright, Stoerner and Ryan Leaf, starting a franchise-high four quarterbacks in a season.
 Stoerner started two games, including week 7, when the Cowboys were leading the New York Giants 24–7 at halftime, but thanks in part to Stoerner's throwing 4 interceptions, the team lost in overtime.
-In an unusual move, Stoerner was benched in favor of Leaf late in the 4th quarter of a tie game.
-It was Leaf's debut with the team, but he couldn't pull out the victory.
-He was released on August 23, 2003, when he was passed on the depth chart by undrafted rookie Tony Romo.
+In an unusual move, Stoerner was benched in favor of Leaf late in the fourth quarter of a tie game.
+It was Leaf's debut with the team, but he could not pull out the victory.
+Stoerner was released on August 23, 2003, when he was passed on the depth chart by undrafted rookie Tony Romo.

 Miami Dolphins

-On September 1, 2003, he was signed by the Miami Dolphins to their practice squad.
+On September 1, 2003, Stoerner was signed by the Miami Dolphins to their practice squad.
 He was cut on September 17.
-He was re-signed to a futures contract on January 15, 2004, and was allocated to the Amsterdam Admirals of NFL Europe, where he was named the starting quarterback.
+Stoerner was re-signed to a futures contract on January 15, 2004, and was allocated to the Amsterdam Admirals of NFL Europe, where he was named the starting quarterback.
 He was released on September 5.